How to protect your rights if you are going to work in the US

 You also have a number of rights regardless of your visa status.
 If any of these rights are violated, you can report the violations to the appropriate government agency.
 In most cases, you can also file a lawsuit to compensate you for the damage without the threat of punishment for it.

 - Your non-liability liability

 It is illegal for your employer to do anything to punish you for trying to assert your rights, such as threatening to report you to the immigration office or the police.
 If your employer threatens you all the time, get help immediately.
 Remember, your safety comes first!

 - You have the right to receive payment for all the work you have done to the same extent as American workers;

 - You have the right to receive at least the minimum wage at the rate of $ 7,25 per hour to the same extent as American workers.

-- The minimum wage in the state in which you work.
-If this level is higher, you are entitled to receive this particular level of payment.
+- The minimum established wage in the state in which you work.
+If this level is higher, you are eligible to receive this level of payment.

-- Your contract with an employer who may oblige your employer to pay a higher amount.
+- Your contract with an employer, which may oblige your employer to pay a higher amount.

 Most workers in the United States are entitled to receive overtime pay at the rate of 1,5 for each hour after 40 hours per week.
 For example, if your normal rate is $ 10 per hour, your employer must pay you $ 15 for every hour of work that exceeds the 40 hourly working week.